csg-ghosh/Lead_Scoring_Case_Study/README.md

 Precision-Recall Trade-off: The precision-recall curve provides a useful visualization to understand the trade-off between precision and recall at different threshold values.
 It aids in selecting an optimal threshold based on the desired balance between precision and recall.

 Conclusion:
 In conclusion, this project involved developing a lead scoring model for X Education to identify potential customers with higher conversion likelihood.
 The systematic approach of data understanding, cleaning, exploratory data analysis, feature engineering, and model building provided valuable insights and a model with promising results.
-By following best practices in data preprocessing and